Shippable/docs/sources/platform/tutorial/workflow/crud-syncrepo.md

 	* `Default Flag` checkbox is checked by default.
 When this is checked all the resources, jobs or trigger will have a default flag(with same name as the rSync job's name).
 	* Click on **Save** to apply your sync repository configuration.

 At this point, Shippable will create `syncRepo` resource and `rSync` job.
 After that rSync job will parse all configuration files in the  repository and create your pipeline(s).
-You will see a visualization of the the jobs and resources from your `shippable.jobs.yml`,  `shippable.resources.yml` and `shippable.triggers.yml` in the Single Pane of Glass (SPOG) (click on the `eye` icon on the top-right corner on your organization's page  and choose `Show SPOG view`).
+You will see a visualization of the the jobs and resources from your configuration files in the Single Pane of Glass (SPOG) (click on the `eye` icon on the top-right corner on your organization's page  and choose `Show SPOG view`).

 <img src="/images/platform/resources/syncRepo/syncRepo-flag.png" alt="syncRepo flag">